 4. Always provide feedback

 Feedback should be embedded in your company’s culture.
 The push for regular feedback will show employees that their company is serious about its open-door policy.
 An effective feedback policy should be a two-way street.
-Management should communicate with employees when issues are reported and an explicit explanation of solutions.
+Management should openly communicate with employees when issues are reported and an explicit explanation of solutions.

 5. Listen to employee